 Request a Free Initial Consultation

 Don't let an employer's unfair defense tactics intimidate you into giving up your workers' compensation claim.
 If your injuries or illness arose from—and occurred during the course of— your employment, you're entitled to medical treatment, wage replacement, and other vital benefits.
-Let the accomplished attorneys with O'Connor Law PLLC handle your claim from start to finish and ensure you receive the recovery you deserve.
+Let the accomplished New York workers' compensation lawyers at O'Connor Law PLLC handle your claim from start to finish and ensure you receive the recovery you deserve.